D-GNTDWI/unswstudent/README.md

     //Once installed and running, I first queried my own IP address with "ip add' in the Kali terminal.
 Then opened Windows' Remote Desktop Connection, entered the IP address and the GUI appeared.

 # Books
-List of books that I began to read.
+//List of books that I began to read.

     ISBN-13:978-1980901754 The Hacker Playbook 3 by Peter Kim ISBN 978-1-78216-318-3 Mastering Wireless Penetration Testing for Highly Secured Environments by Aaron Johns